darius/cant/README.md

 almost-useless debugger.
 On the bright side, it's pretty close now to offering capability security, and I'm sometimes pleased with the syntax and the library.
-I think it's more concise than Scheme without becoming more cryptic, once you get past some unfamiliar choices.
+I think it's more concise than Scheme without becoming more cryptic, once you get familiar.

 ### Example code?